Compile7/compile7.github.io/content/how-to-set-up-git-on-windows/index.md

 ---
-title: "How to set up Git on Windows"
+title: "How to Set Up Git Locally on Windows with VS Code"
-date: "2022-11-23"
+date: "2022-11-28"
-coverImage: git-fetch-remote-branch.png
+coverImage: set-up-git-locally.png
 tags:
   - "Git"
-description: "Setting up GitHub on Windows is a way to easily make changes in your code or developer documents via your local machine and then committing them to the desired repository.
+description: "Setting up Git on Windows is a way to easily make changes in your code or developer documents via your local machine and then commit them to the desired repository.
 This blog is for both semi-technical and technical audiences to help set them Git on their local machine using VS Code. "
 author: "Archna Yadav"
 ---

 The blog has two sections:

-- The first section explains [how to download and install both VS Code and Git, and then how to integrate Git with VS Code](#download-install-and-integrate-vs-code-and-git
+- The first section explains [how to download and install both VS Code and Git and then how to integrate Git with VS Code](#download-install-and-integrate-vs-code-and-git
 )
-- The second section explains [how to connect a GitHub account with VS Code and clone the desired repository, for making and committing changes to the repository](#connect-with-github-account-and-clone-repository).
+- The second section explains [how to connect a GitHub account with VS Code and clone the desired repository for making and committing changes to the repository](#connect-with-github-account-and-clone-repository).

-## Download Install and Integrate VS Code and Git
+## Download, Install, and Integrate VS Code and Git

 To create a GitHub Local setup, you need to install Visual Studio Code and Git on your system.
 Follow these steps to set up your Git locally.
 > **Prerequisite:** You must have a GitHub account.
 Create an [GitHub Account](https://github.com/) if you don’t have it yet.